"Hello, June. It's been a while since I seen you last."

 - Roses remain a favourite garden plant and for good reason.
 Roses bloom from June to October, many are highly scented and come in a wide range of varieties.
 They are ideal for planting in patio pots, raised beds or in borders to create a stunning show of colour.
 Roses are easy to grow and reward you with months of colour and scent.
-Check out one of my favourite varieties hereand add them to your garden in June.

 - Summer-flowering Clematis can be planted now for a stunning show of large, colourful blooms from mid-summer.
 I recommend you add Horkans Own compost to the planting hole with two handfuls of Osmo Pro 6 Fertiliser.
 If planted now, they will produce strong growth and flower this and every summer.

 - Propagating plants is an inexpensive and easy way to get new plants from plants you already have.
 Just take cuttings from your favourite garden plants, dip them in Rooting Powder and place them in pots of rooting compost.
 Soft new shoots are ideal to use as cuttings to propagate your very own garden plants.
 Plants including roses, chrysanthemums, spireas, hypericium, buddleias and hydrangeas can be propagated by taking short stemmed cuttings.
 Many basket and patio plants, including trailing petunias, geraniums and verbenas can also be propagated in a similar fashion.